arXiv/arxiv-submission-core/docs/source/architecture.rst

 4. The system must support future development of potentially many alternative interfaces for submission and moderation, including interfaces developed and operated by trusted third-parties.
-5. The system must be able to support a high volume of activity, potentially two orders of magnitude greater than current levels (~11k submissions per month in early 2018).
+5. The system must be able to support a high volume of activity.
+We currently process around 11,000 submissions per month (early 2018), and expect that to grow at least 10% per year.
 6. The system must make it easier to support future operational and policy changes around submission content, quality assurance, metadata, and other areas of concern.